-The procedures and principles regarding the licensing, opening, operation and inspection of Genetic Diseases Evaluation Centres, which are used for the purpose of diagnosis and treatment of genetic diseases, are also regulated.
-All organizations operating in this field are subject to the regulations, including real or legal persons (including Ministry, university, private law legal entities, and determining the purposes and means of the processingpersonaldataandbeingconnected to and responsible for its establishment and management.
+The procedures and principles regarding the licensing, opening, operation and inspection of Genetic Diseases Evaluation Centres. which are used for the purpose of diagnosis and treatment of genetic diseases, are also regulated.
+All organizations operating in this field are subject to the regulations, including real or legal persons (including Ministry, university, private law legal entities, and so on) who are data controllers by virtue of determining the purposes and means of the processing personal data and being connected to and responsible for its establishment and management.
 Data processors are natural or legal persons who process personal data on behalf of a data controller under the data controller's authority.
 Therefore, operators of cloud systems where genetic data is kept can also be considered to be data processors.